A One-Covariate-at-a-Time Method for Nonparametric Additive Models: The Multiple-Stage Procedure

 holds for some positive constants $B_{X1}$ and $B_{X2},$ and it also holds when $\boldsymbol{X}_{1}^{p^{\ast}+p^{\ast\ast}}$ is augmented by an arbitrary element $X_{l}$ with $l>p^{\ast}+p^{\ast\ast}.$ \end{assumption}

 \begin{assumption} If the pre-selected variables $\boldsymbol{Z}$ are either signals or pseudo-signals, the effect of noise variable defined in Table 2 on $Y$ is still weak.
-That is, $\theta_{l,\boldsymbol{Z}}\lesssim \log\left( m_{n}\right) ^{1/2}\left( m_{n}/n\right) ^{1/2}$ for all $l\in\lbrack p^{\ast}+p^{\ast\ast}+1,p_{n}]$ when all variables in $\boldsymbol{Z}$ are either signals or pseudo-signals. \end{assumption}
+That is, $\theta_{l,\boldsymbol{Z}}\lesssim \log\left( m_{n}\right) ^{1/2}\left( m_{n}/n\right) ^{1/2}$ for all ${l} ${$=p^{\ast}+p^{\ast\ast}+1,\ldots,p_{n},$} when all variables in $\boldsymbol{Z}$ are either signals or pseudo-signals. \end{assumption}

 Assumption \ref*{A:p}' strengthens Assumption \ref*{A:p} by adding one more condition on $B_{p^{\ast\ast}}$.
-We impose it to ensure the good property of $\boldsymbol{\tilde{u}}_{l,\boldsymbol{Z}}$ defined in equation (\ref{EQ:utidelz}) (see Lemma \ref{LE:error_bound}).
+It is imposed to ensure the good property of $\boldsymbol{\tilde{u}}_{l,\boldsymbol{Z}}$ defined in equation (\ref{EQ:utidelz}) (see Lemma \ref{LE:error_bound}).
+This condition can be very restrictive on $B_{p^{\ast\ast}}.$ For example, when $B_{m}=1/4,$ this condition implies $B_{p^{\ast\ast}}<1/8$.
 Assumption \ref*{A:fl}' strengthens Assumption \ref*{A:fl} so that equation (\ref{EQ:appro}) in Appendix A.2 holds.
-As remarked at the beginning of last subsection, we do not impose Assumption \ref*{A;no_hidden} for the multiple-stage procedure, as long as the joint effect of the signal is not too weak as imposed in Assumption \ref*{A;no_hidden}'.
+As remarked at the beginning of last subsection, we do not impose Assumption \ref*{A;no_hidden} for the multiple-stage procedure, as long as the marginal effect of the signal is not too weak as imposed in Assumption \ref*{A;no_hidden}'.
 This assumption seems inevitable.
 It is analogous to Assumption 6 in CKP for the linear regression model and similar to the so-called `beta-min' condition that is commonly assumed in the penalized regression literature (see, e.g., Chapter 7.4 of \cite{Buhlmann2011}).
 Assumption \ref*{A:full_rank2} is the common rank condition for nonparametric additive regressions.
 We also require it to hold for the case when we add one noise variable.
 This seems inevitable because we will run the regression with regressors being all signals and pseudo-signals plus one noise variable in the multiple-stage procedure with very high probability.\ Assumption \ref*{A:noisevariable} is also inevitable and implicitly imposed in CKP for the linear regression models\emph{.}

 It is worth mentioning that Assumption \ref*{A:full_rank2} plays a similar role to the \textquotedblleft restrictive eigenvalues\textquotedblright \ condition in \cite{BickelRitovTsyvakov2009} and \cite{BelloniEtal2012}.
 The restrictive-eigenvalues\ condition requires certain full rank conditions on all possible design matrices composed of a certain number of covariates.
 In contrast, our OCMT only requires full rank conditions on the design matrices composed of signals and pseudo-signals, and permits arbitrary correlations among the noise variables.
 Obviously, these two sets of conditions are non-nested.
 In addition, \cite{HuangEtal2010} impose essentially the same set of assumptions except the rank conditions discussed here.
 The main advantage of the OCMT is that it does not require any numerical min-search of an objective function, can be computed much faster, and deliver more reliable results.